-13 Secrets Real Estate Agents Wish You Knew
+13 Secrets Real Estate Agents Want You to Know

 Thinking of putting your house on the market?
 These expert tips from realtors can help you get the most for your property.

 If you think staged homes look impersonal, that’s the whole point—you want your buyer to imagine themselves living in your house.
-Be ruthlessly unsentimental about packing away knick-knacks and family photos—kill all clutter.
+One of the most important real estate tips your agent will offer is to be ruthlessly unsentimental about packing away knick-knacks and family photos.
+Kill all clutter!